 Garrett grew up on in the small coastal town of Brookings, Oregon.

 He came to Corvallis to attend Oregon State University, graduating with a bachelor’s degree in Finance in 2021.

-As a paraplanner at Clarity, Garrett assists in creating the financial plans, tracking client progress, and overall client experience.
+As an Associate Advisor at Clarity, Garrett meets with clients, creates financial plans, tracks client progress, and helps drive the overall client experience.

-Garrett hopes to use his knack for personal finance to help people reach their financial goals.
-He is currently studying for his CFP® exam and his goal is to join Kay Dee and Kim as an advisor in the coming years.
+Garrett aims to use his knack for personal finance to help people reach their financial goals.

 In his spare time, Garrett enjoys long distance running, snowboarding, and other high intensity sports.

 Learn more and connect with Garrett on LinkedIn.